 The Delhi high court’s decision in 2009 legalizing consensual homosexual acts was a powerful example of judicial wisdom.
 However, in 2013 that decision was set aside when two Supreme Court justices (out of 29) ruled otherwise.
 Countless legal professionals and India’s LGBT community were appalled.
-Posted here are two reports about the 2013 ruling,
+Five years later in 2018 the full Supreme Court reversed

 India is the seventh-largest country by geographical area, the second-most populous country, and the largest democracy in the world.
 It has the world’s twelfth largest economy at market exchange rates and the fourth largest in purchasing power.
 Economic reforms have transformed it into the second fastest growing large economy; however, it still suffers from high levels of poverty.